adityamehra/Flower-Classification/README.md

 https://petewarden.com/2016/09/27/tensorflow-for-mobile-poets/

 My project uses only two classification classes (roses and daisies).
-This was done seeign the limited computaiton power I had using my laptop.
+This was done as I had limited computation power.